FDI net inflows slump by 40.5% in August - BusinessWorld Online

 Meanwhile, investments in equity and investment fund shares rose by 26.1% to $349 million in August from $276 million in the same month last year.

-Nonresidents’ net investments in equity capital, excluding reinvestment of earnings, more than doubled to $146 million in August from $66 million last year.
+Nonresidents’ net investments in equity capital, excluding reinvestment of earnings, more than doubled to $146 million from $66 million last year.

 Reinvestment of earnings also slipped by 3.6% to $203 million in August from $210 million a year ago.